sudeep71/RNA_Seq_Tutorial/docs/01_software_requirements.rst

 You would have received a email from HPCC saying your account has been setup, if not let your instructor know in advance.

 Please get familiar with the HPCC wiki commands found here (https://wiki.hpcc.msu.edu/display/hpccdocs/Documentation+and+User+Manual)

+Try to look into basic info, such as how to log into the HPCC and access your directory.

+Try to use commands such as cd, ls, ls -l etc. to navigate and familiarize with the environment.

+Don't worry you cannot BREAK the machine.